Different types of Abacus and their uses

 japanese soroban abacus

 Each column or rod of the Japanese abacus can represent a number from 0 to 9.
 When the abacus is set to 0, all bottom deck beads are aligned at the bottom and the top deck beads are aligned at the top.
-In respective value of every single rod, each bottom deck bead is worth 1 and the top deck one is worth 5.
+In the respective value of every single rod, each bottom deck bead is worth 1, and the top deck one is worth 5.

 4. Lee’s Abacus